-There are several different methods to get your digital files to us: CD, flash drive, zip drive, email firstname.lastname@example.org, or for larger files upload to our FTP site.
+There are several different methods to get your digital files to us: CD, flash drive, zip drive, email firstname.lastname@example.org.
 Please label your disks as to what job it is and who it is for and only include the files that we need.
-Also, please don’t send us your only copy of the files on the disk, disks can get lost or damaged.
+IMPORTANT: Please don’t send us your only copy of the files on the disk, disks can get lost or damaged.

 Need to send us large files by internet?